 Click on the Frequently Asked Questions to get a better understanding of Native Capital Access.

 Native Community Capital provides personalized assistance and makes prudent investments in tribal communities through Debt Consolidation Loans, Small Business Loans, Project Financing, Construction and Mortgage Loans.
 Financial literacy, small business technical assistance and homebuyer education services are offered in house and frequently through partnering entities.
-The assistance is rendered for the purpose of advancing Tribal self-determination by working as a lender and as an honest broker for unlocking capital resources necessary to build Tribal economies.
+The assistance is rendered for the purpose of advancing tribal self-determination by working as a lender and as an honest broker for unlocking capital resources necessary to build Tribal economies.

-Native Capital Access is intended to be a permanent part of the capital markets serving tribes.
-It does not make grants but carefully evaluates the risks associated with tribal projects and invests the time to make the development a financial success.
-It is not restricted by “low income” guidelines but is able to serve all Indian people on and off of Indian reservations.
+Native Community Capital is intended to be a permanent part of the capital markets serving tribes.
+It does not make grants but carefully evaluates the risks associated with projects on tribal lands and invests the time to make the project a financial success.
+It is not restricted by “low income” guidelines but is able to serve all Indian people on and off of American Indian reservations.

-Native Capital Access has the experience to make tribal projects work for all parties.
-Borrowing from NCA means capital exchanges and fees stay inside the Native American Community.
+Native Community Capital has the experience to make tribal projects work for all parties.
+Borrowing from NCC means capital exchanges and fees stay inside the Native American Community.
 Investors who place capital with NCC are assured they are making significant positive impacts in tribal economies.

-As a 501c3 tax-exempt organization, Native Capital Access is expressly prohibited from generating and distributing profits to its employees or governance board.
-In fact, all fees and revenues generated from financial transactions are reinvested into the organization in order to make more capital available or to support technical assistance for tribal projects.
+As a 501c3 tax-exempt organization, Native Community Capital is expressly prohibited from generating and distributing profits to its employees or governance board.
+In fact, all fees and revenues generated from financial transactions are reinvested into the organization in order to make more capital available or to support technical assistance for projects on tribal lands.

-Native Capital Access works with Tribes and individual Native Americans to make their projects ready for financing.
-Native Capital Access will provide capital to trigger the participation of other sources of capital (e.g., construction financing, bridge loans, pre-development loans, tax credit financing).
+Native Community Capital works with Tribes and individual Native Americans to make their projects ready for financing.
+Native Community Capital will provide capital to trigger the participation of other sources of capital (e.g., permanent long-term financing, equity investments, tax credit financing).
 An advisory committee of tribal professionals and other allies help shape the kinds of products and terms of its lending.

-Since 2005 it has provided loans or technical assistance to Native American Connections, the Native American Community Health Center and the Yavapai Apache Nation, Navajo Nation, Hualapai Tribe, White Mountain Apache Tribe, Seminole Nation of Oklahoma, Fort Mojave Tribe and others.
-It has $2.5 million in total assets and has financed $4MM worth of construction projects for over 200 units of affordable housing and more than 8000 square feet of community facilities.
+Since 2005 it has provided loans or technical assistance to tribes, individual Native American homeowners, Native entrepreneurs and others.
+It has approximately $10MM in total assets and has financed $18MM worth of Native owned businesses or construction projects on tribal lands or serving Native Americans on and off of tribal lands.
 Find out more about some recent projects financed on our Projects Page.

 Indian gaming is not the panacea many outside observers assume.
 Fewer than half of all tribes have gaming enterprises and it is only a small minority of tribes situated near metropolitan areas whose gaming enterprises are highly profitable.
 For more facts about Indian Gaming visit the National Indian Gaming Association website.